 Some datasets, especially those collected from the company’s internal systems, might not be ready for interpretation.
 It is highly likely that you will have to bring experts to help you turn raw data into information that can be easily understood and in a form that facilitates your decision-making process.

-Fortunately, most if not all of the challenges mentioned above can be dissolved using alternative data.
-In short, there are several types of alternative data you can use in your M&A due diligence process to improve accuracy and speed it up:
+Fortunately, most if not all of the challenges mentioned above can be dissolved using public web data.
+In short, there are several types of public web data you can use in your M&A due diligence process to improve accuracy and speed it up:

 Firmographic data, such as size, industry, category, and other identifiers, can help you in the initial stages of selecting potential target companies.